 Exciting consulting opportunities with Accenture will be awarded to the winning teams in each round.

 National Quarter-Finalists: Top 16 Undergraduate teams nationally

 Prize: Summer internship offer; Innovation Experience with Accenture to plan for the possible implementation of their idea

 More information is available in the Official Terms and Conditions.

-Thank you to all the teams that competed throughout the 2015 MBA challenge and thank you to our non-profit partner, Back on My Feet.
+Thank you to all the teams that competed throughout the 2015 Undergrad and MBA Innovation Challenge.
+We'd also like to give a special thank you to our non-profit partners, World Wildlife Fund and Back on My Feet.

 2015 Challenge Winners